 Diorite is a relatively common block in Minecraft, and you can find it quite easily in caves and large seams where you’d typically find stones.
 When exploring the hillside or a rocky mountain in Minecraft, you will often see Diorite blocks exposed to the surface.

-Alternatively, if you want to craft the blog yourself, you can do so by merging a cobblestone block with nether quartz.
+Alternatively, you can merge a cobblestone block with nether quartz if you want to craft the blog.
 Combining these two blocks will create a single block of Diorite that you can use for virtually anything in the game.

 Diorite Alternative: Andesite

-Andesite is a freakishly similar block to Diorite in either structure and properties and can be used virtually anywhere as an alternative.
+Andesite is a freakishly similar block to Diorite in either structure or properties and can be used virtually anywhere as an alternative.
 The only difference between Andesite and Diorite is the grain size formed during the cooling process.
-Andesite is formed when the magma cools too quickly and is usually found on the surface, while Diorite is formed when the magma cools a little too slow.
+Andesite is formed when the magma cools too quickly and is usually found on the surface, while Diorite is formed when the magma cools a little too slowly.

 Uses Of Diorite In Minecraft

-Now that you know what Diorite is and where you can find it in Minecraft, here are some of its best uses in the game.
+Now that you know what Diorite is and where it is in Minecraft, here are some of its best uses in the game.

 Aesthetics For Your House’s Exterior